cristianmercado19/black-door-chat/README.md

 * [Service](https://github.com/cristianmercado19/black-door-chat-service)
 * [View](https://github.com/cristianmercado19/black-door-chat-angular-view)

-The key goal here is give you the possibility to implement your **own view**.
+The key goal: You can easily implement your **own chat view**.
-To do that, I have implemented the *MVC pattern*.
-I isolated the logic of the UI in a *Controller* which lives in the [MVC project](https://github.com/cristianmercado19/black-door-chat-mvc) while the View in a separated repository.
-Because of that, the view implements an interfaces defined by the *controller*.
+In order to do that, I have based my development in the clasic *MVC pattern*.
+I have isolated the logic of the UI in *Controllers* which live in the [MVC project](https://github.com/cristianmercado19/black-door-chat-mvc) while the *Views* are in separated repository.
+Actually the views implement interfaces defined by the *controller*.

 You will be able to take [Angular view](https://github.com/cristianmercado19/black-door-chat-angular-view) as an end to end UI implementation.

 ### [MVC - Model View Controller](https://github.com/cristianmercado19/black-door-chat-mvc)

 I mainly concentrated all my effort and my focus on this project to start the development.
 I have driven it using *Behavior-Driven-Development* (BDD) technique.
-Following that, is much easier to understand the requirements due to the fact that they are expressed throw tests (Given-When-Then).
+Without any doubt, it is **much easier to understand** the requirements with this strategy due to the fact that they are expressed in terms of **Given-When-Then tests**.

-I have allocated all the logic in the **controller**, which is the main orchestrator between the *View* and the *Service*.
-My approach is based in [Passive View pattern](https://martinfowler.com/eaaDev/PassiveScreen.html).
+I have allocated all the logic in the **controller**, which is the **main orchestrator** between the *View* and the *Service*.
+My approach is based in [Passive View pattern by Martin Fowler](https://martinfowler.com/eaaDev/PassiveScreen.html).
 If you want to see that in more details: https://martinfowler.com/eaaDev/PassiveScreen.html

 Finally, you will find **the View is really light**.
 Actually it is a simple implementation of the interfaces required by the controllers.

-As an example:
+As an example, one of the most complex views:

 `black-door-chat-mvc\lib\room\view\room.view.interface.ts`